Huegoxaga/notes/embedded/nvidia.md

 - A 4GB swap file is recommended
   - run `sudo systemctl disable nvzramconfig` before creating swap file
   - use path `/mnt/4GB.swap` for swap file
-- For remote host identity changed warning, run `ssh-keygen -R <RemoteAddress>`
+- For remote host identity changed warning, run `ssh-keygen -R <RemoteIPAddress>`
 - To clock control
   - `sudo /usr/bin/jetson_clocks --show` to see the current status
   - `sudo /usr/bin/jetson_clocks --fan` To run the fan at max speed